MicroEJ/docs/SDK6UserGuide/addDependency.rst

 - **testImplementation** (from Gradle Java plugin) : Dependencies used by the test classes of the project.
   This configuration extends the **implementation** configuration, so it inherits from all the dependencies declared with the **implementation** configuration.
 - **microejVee** : VEE Port, Virtual Device or Kernel used by the project for build and test.
+- **testMicroejVee** : VEE Port, Virtual Device or Kernel used by the project for test only.

 Here is an example of dependencies declaration for a project::